 All young people moving into the home will be supported with a 1.5:1 or 2:1 staffing ratio, and this will be assessed depending on the young person's needs.
-1 of the young people is staffed 1:1.
+Wherever possible we aim to include the young people in mainstream education and have seen many of them attend local secondary schools, colleges and other education provisions.

-The assessment and reviews are an ongoing process; if continued support at this level is required, the placement can carry on until such a time the young person is confident and ready to move on.
+The assessment and review are an ongoing process; if continued support at this level is required, the placement can carry on until such a time the young person is confident and ready to move on.